ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - are you prevented from exporting all the data from the tool?
 - are you prevented from deleting all the data from the tool when you finish working on the task?

-If the answer to _any_ of these questions is 'Yes', you might not be able to use the OIT.
+If the answer to _any_ of these questions is 'Yes', it might not be OK to use the OIT.

 When you have all the answers, request formal approval to use the OIT from your [Line Manager](https://intranet.justice.gov.uk/guidance/security/it-computer-security/line-manager-approval/).
 Do this _before_ using the OIT.